globaldothealth/monkeypox/README.md

 The script is intended for use by the curation team and supporting engineers.
 It requires access to the relevant Google Sheet, and a Google Cloud service account.

 The [data dictionary](data_dictionary.yml) contains information about columns/fields in the data sets.
+It is deprecated as of 2022-09-23.

 The analytics folder contains scripts that use the curated data set.
 This currently includes an R file that finds the risk of re-identification based on curated data.